 Mr. Poole holds masters and bachelors degrees in business administration from the University of Illinois at Chicago and Andrews University, Berrien Springs, Michigan, respectively.
 He is licensed as a Certified Public Accountant by the State of Illinois.

 Shelley J. Aronson is the President of First River Advisory L.L.C., an independent financial advisory firm which specializes in fashioning capital financing and debt management solutions for health care organizations.
 First River Advisory is a Municipal Advisor registered with the Securities and Exchange Commission and the Municipal Securities Rulemaking Board (MSRB).
 Shelley has achieved MSRB Series 50 Qualification as a Municipal Advisor Representative and Series 54 Qualification as a Municipal Advisor Principal.

 Since the establishment of First River Advisory in 1995, and in his prior life as an investment banker, Shelley has developed and implemented capital financing programs for large teaching hospitals, community hospitals, specialty hospitals, critical access hospitals, long-term care organizations and a hospice.
 All of First River Advisory’s clients have presented challenging credit profiles.
 Many bond issues have been sold in the high-yield market, a sector in which Shelley has been active since 1990.
-Throughout his career, Shelley has promoted better organization, readability and completeness of clients’ primary and secondary market disclosure information for which he has been commended by investment analysts and others on a number of occasions.
+Throughout his career, Shelley has promoted better organization, readability and completeness of clients’ primary and secondary market disclosure information.

 Prior to forming First River Advisory, Shelley had a 10½-year stint as an investment banker with Chemical Securities and Manufacturers Hanover Securities Corporation.
 Earlier in his career, Shelley had been associated with the New York State Medical Care Facilities Finance Agency, a major bond issuer, and the Bergen-Passaic (NJ) Health Systems Agency, a regional planning organization.